-We specialize in fire-adapted herbaceous native meadow plants which include various bunchgrasses and perennial wildflowers.
-These plants provide excellent food and cover for ground nesting birds like quail and turkey, deer and animal pollinators.
+We specialize in fire-adapted, herbaceous native meadow plants, which include various bunchgrasses and perennial wildflowers.
+These plants provide excellent food and cover for ground nesting birds like quail and turkey as well as deer and animal pollinators.
 They serve as the natural ground cover in open forests and prairies, both wetland and upland, where they receive enough sunshine to thrive.
-Frequent fire is what keeps these areas open by killing back hardwoods, vines and briars.
-When these open areas are not burned they are often overtaken within three years and the herbaceous ground layer is shaded out.
+Frequent fire is what keeps these areas open by killing back hardwoods, vines, and briars.
+When these open areas are not burned, they are often overtaken within three years and the herbaceous ground layer is shaded out.
 For this reason, prescribed fire is essential to the restoration of open pine forest systems.
 Native grasses are the backbone of this system since they provide the fine fuels for regular burning.

 We grow hundreds of thousands of native grass and wildflower plugs in our nursery for the restoration of these areas.
 We also have many of these species in field cultivation for seed production.
 We offer wild-collected and field-grown seed mixes for wet or dry sites.